- Chrysanthemum Plants

 - For large, show-quality blooms, remove all side buds, keeping only one terminal bud per stem.

-- Use stakes or a grow-through support system, as large incurved blooms can become top-heavy.
+- Use stakes or a grow-through support system

 - Pests: Watch for aphids, spider mites, and thrips—treat with insecticidal soap or neem oil.